Booting an Operating System

 The processor starts up in real mode, which gives it access to

-only a 20-bit memory address space and gives it direct access to
+only a 20-bit memory address space and provides it with direct access to

 I/O, interrupts, and memory (32-bit addressing and virtual memory

-comes into play when you switch the processor to protected mode).
+comes into play when the processor is switched to protected mode).

 The location at

-end of the BIOS ROM contains a jump instruction to a region of the
+BIOS ROM and contains a jump instruction to a region of the

 BIOS that contains start-up code.